 Earle de Blonville, FRGS

-Earle de Blonville is Chief Executive Officer of the “Oceanic Research Institute” (ORI) and supervising skipper of ORI’s Research Expedition Vessels (REVs).
+Earle was the Founding Director and is Chief Executive Officer of the “Oceanic Research Institute” (ORI), Australia’s first independent Oceanic research organisation.
 He is an Adjunct Professional Fellow at Southern Cross University, Australia; a Fellow of the Laboratory of Applied Bioacoustics, University of Catalonia, Spain; and since 1984, a Fellow of the Royal Geographical Society, UK.
-Read more about “Oceanic Research Institute“.